victor999/xoluin-coin/README.md

 ## Why tail emission?
 After emission is exhausted, many networks rely solely on transaction fees, which can reduce hashrate.
 Tail emission provides perpetual miner incentives with minimal inflation.

+## Tokenomics (Preliminary)

+The current proposed token emission model for Xoluin is:

+- **Total Premine**: 10% of total supply
+  - Allocated to development and community funds
+  - **Vesting**: linear over 24 months
+  - Held on a public multisig address with transparent tracking

+- **Developer Fee**: 2% of block rewards
+  - Active for the first **2 years** after mainnet launch
+  - Automatically disabled after that

+- **Tail Emission**: 0.5 XOLN per block — forever
+  - Keeps miners incentivized after halvings

+- **Block reward at launch**: 12.5 XOLN
+  - Halving every 4 years

+⛓️ These parameters are **subject to discussion** and will be finalized based on feedback from testnet participants and the wider community.

 ## Quick Links

 - [Website](https://xoluin.com)